 College of Science

-The Science Academic Advisors, Ms. Morgan Lewis (256.824.6605, email@example.com) and Ms. Jennifer Bradley (firstname.lastname@example.org) are located in the Materials Science Building room 206C.
-Advising is provided for students until they declare a major, after which they are assigned to a departmental advisor.
-Each department in the College of Science provides its own student services, including tutoring.
+The College of Science Academic Advisors, Ms. Morgan Lewis and Ms. Jennifer Bradley, are located in the Materials Science Building room C206 and may be reached at email@example.com or 256.824.2505.
+Science advising is provided for College of Science undergraduate students in conjunction with departmental advising.
+Each department in the College of Science provides its own student services, including tutoring and specialized support centers that support major and non-major courses in biology, chemistry, computer science, mathematics, and physics.
 Information can be obtained in the departmental offices.
-There are, however, specialized support centers maintained by the college.
-They include:

 Mathematics Tutoring Center

 The Mathematics Tutoring Center provides tutoring in MA 107, MA 110, MA 113, MA 115, MA 120, MA 171, and MA 172.
 The tutoring center is conveniently located in the Shelby Center for Science and Technology where most of the mathematics courses are taught, and is staffed by graduate assistants.
 The hours of the tutoring center vary from semester to semester.
 For more information, please call the Mathematical Sciences Department at 256.824.6470, or visit our web site at www.math.uah.edu.

 The Mathematics Computer Laboratory has approximately 20 computers equipped with a variety of mathematical software packages including Maple, MATLAB, and various tutorial programs.
 Located on the lower level of the Shelby Center in Room 006, the Mathematics Computer Lab is open only to students enrolled in math courses, and a student ID is required in the Lab.
 It is open approximately 35 hours per week and is staffed by undergraduate student assistants.
 For more information, please call the Mathematical Sciences Department at 256.824.6470, or visit our website at www.math.uah.edu.